mskocik/svelecte/README.md

 # Svelecte

-Proud descendant of Selectize.js written with Svelte.
+Flexible autocomplete/select component written in Svelte.
+Massively inspired by Selectize.js.
 Also usable as custom element (CE), which behaves very similar to standard `<select>` element.

-## Features
+## 📃 Features

 - searchable